-<searchwin> distance in meters of the search window around <targetdistance> where the peak will be searched</targetdistance></searchwin> supported sensorStart sensor Start command to RadarSS and datapath.
+<chirp1ldx> BPM enabled: If BPM is enabled, this is the chirp index for the second BPM chirp.lt will have phase 0 on TXA and phase 180 on TXB (TXA+, TXB-).
+Note that the chirpCfg command for this chirp index must have both TX antennas enabled.
+BPM disabled: If BPM is disabled, a BPM disable command (set phase to zero on both TX antennas) will be issued for the chirps in the range [chirp0ldxchirp1ldx].</chirp1ldx> any value as per mmwavelink doxygen but corresponding chirpCfg should be defined sensorStart sensor Start command to RadarSS and datapath.
 Starts the sensor.
 This function triggers the transmission of the frames as per the frame and chirp configuration.
 By default, this function also sends the configuration to the mmWave Front End and the processing chain.
 This is a mandatory command.
-Optionally, user can provide an argument 'doReconfig' 0 - Skip reconfiguration and just start the sensor using already provided configuration. <any other="" value=""> - not supported</any> supported sensorStop sensor Stop command to RadarSS and datapath.
+Optionally, user can provide an argument 'doReconfig' 0 - Skip reconfiguration and just start the sensor using already provided configuration. supported <any other="" value=""> - not supported</any> sensorStop sensor Stop command to RadarSS and datapath.
 Stops the sensor.
 If the sensor is running, it will stop the mmWave Front End and the processing chain.
 After the command is acknowledged, a new config can be provided and sensor can be restarted or sensor can be restarted without a new config (i.e. using old config).
 See 'sensorStart' command.
 This is mandatory before any reconfiguration is performed post sensorStart. supported flushCfg This command should be issued after 'sensorStop' command to flush the old configuration and provide a new one.
+This is mandatory before any reconfiguration is performed post sensorStart. configDataPort This is an optional command to change the baud rate of the DATA_port.
+By default, the baud rate is 921600.
+This command will be accepted only when sensor is in init state or stopped state i.e. between sensorStop and sensorStart.
+It is recommended to use this command outside of the CFG file so that PC tools can also be configured to accept data at the desired baud rate.
+The new baud rate for the DATA_port.
+Any valid baud rate upto max of 3125000.
+Recommended values: 921600, 1843200, 3125000. supported <ackping></ackping> 0 - Do not send any bytes on data port 1- Send 16 bytes of value '0xFF' to ack/sync over the DATA_port (binary) after change to baud rate is applied. supported queryDemoStatus This is an optional command that can be issued anytime to get the sensor state (0-init,1-opened,2-started,3-stopped) of the device and the current baud rate of the DATA_port.
+The response of this command is provided on the CLI port.

-This is mandatory before any reconfiguration is performed post sensorStart. % Any line starting with '%' character is considered as comment line and is skipped by the CLI parsing utility.
+% Any line starting with '%' character is considered as comment line and is skipped by the CLI parsing utility.

-Table 1: mmWave SDK Demos - CLI commands and parameters
+3. 4.
+0. 0.
+1Table 1: mmWave SDK Demos - CLI commands and parameters